-- 5.16 SPD2 requires that for three-bedroomed plus detached and semi-detached dwellings 100m2 of private amenity is provided.
-SPD2 requires 3-bedroomed terraced properties to provide a minimum depth of 21⁄2 x the width of the house (except where the provision exceeds 100 m2) and a minimum garden area of 50m2.
+- 5.16 SPD2 requires that for three bedroomed plus detached and semi-detached dwellings 100m2 of private amenity is provided.
+SPD2 requires 3-bedroomed terraced properties to provide a minimum depth of 2 1⁄2 x the width of the house (except where the provision exceeds 100 m2) and a minimum garden area of 50m2.
 The majority of the units are 3-bedroomed terraced units.
-As all the 3-bed terrace units now provide 100m2 of garden, as shown on the revised drawings, they do not need to adhere to the minimum depth requirement, which is only applicable if a developer is trying to seek adherence to the minimum 50m2 criteria.
-All four-bedroomed properties provide 100m2 of garden.
-The B units are 2-bedroomed and the bedrooms provided are not considered to be of a size and layout whereby sub-division could easily occur.
+The majority of these units meet the garden area requirement but not the minimum depth requirement.
+As all of these units provide spaces between 50m2 and 100m2 it is not considered reasonable to strictly apply the depth requirement as these are still considered to provide acceptable amenity space provision.
+The five units which require the 100m2 to be provided (plots 1, 2, 9, 31 and 32) adhere to this sizing.
+The B units are 2 bedroomed and the bedrooms provided are not considered to be of a size and layout whereby subdivision could easily occur.
 On that basis, it is considered that these should provide 50m2 of private amenity space.
 Such a requirement is adhered to for this house type. - 5.17 The Council operates a 3 bin system per dwelling consisting of a 240l bin for recyclate (1100mm high, 740m deep and 580mm wide), 180l for green and kitchen waste (1100mm high, 755mm deep and 505mm wide) and 140l for residual waste (1100mm high, 555mm deep and 505mm wide).
-The revised layout plan now shows space for 3 bins to the rear or side of each property.
+The layout plan shows space for 2 bins to the rear or side of each property however, there is space for 3 bins within the rear gardens.
 The majority of units can bring their bins to the frontages through their parking spaces or side accesses which is considered acceptable.
-Revised plans now show that plots 11 and 12 will have an access path which wraps around the rear of plot 10 to bring their bins to the frontage.
-A collection point has now been located to the east of plot 9, which would provide sufficient space for the bin storage for plots 20, 21 and 28.
-RDC waste and recycling team within its revised consultation response raises concern with regard to the possible siting of bins on the pavement.
-It suggests an area at the front of the property to present bins on bin collection day, which does not obstruct the path or highway.
-This was not raised previously and would be difficult to achieve

-- within the existing layout, however, a planning condition requiring agreement for bin positioning could be required with bins to be positioned within parking spaces and access paths considered to be the likely arrangement. - 5.18 The type 5 access road with type 3 turning head must be able to take the weight of a 26 tonne refuse vehicle.
+However, plots 11, 12, 21, 22 and 29 are 2 bedroomed mid terraced units with no clear access ways to bring their bins through to the frontage.
+It is considered that the best solution would be for covered bin collection points to be located to the frontages of these 5 units.
+There is space to accommodate such bin collection points and details of these should be agreed by planning condition to ensure that they are to an acceptable design. - 5.18 The type 5 access road with type 3 turning head must be able to take the weight of a 26 tonne refuse vehicle.
 A planning condition would need to ensure that this is the case.
 It is considered that a refuse vehicle could reverse into the shared driveway area and gain access to bins located to the frontages of all properties.
-The Council's waste and recycling team has advised that the cost of Council bins is £168 per house, an informative to this effect should be attached to any approval.
+The Council's waste and recycling team have advised that the cost of Council bins is £168 per house, an informative to this effect should be attached to an approval.